 Penn State receives over 70,000 first-year student applications, so what can you do to ensure your application is as competitive as possible?

-In order to meet the application deadlines outlined below, you have to submit a complete application by the provided date.
+To meet the application deadlines outlined below, you have to submit a complete application by the provided date.
 The important application dates are:

-|Term||Application Available||Application Submission Date||Admission Notification by:||Deadline for Student Notification of Enrollment|
+|Decision Plan||Application Available||Application Submission Date||Admission Notification by:||Deadline for Student Notification of Enrollment|

-|Spring Semester||June 1||November 1||Mid-December||Refer to offer notification|
+|Rolling Admission||June 1||December 1||Mid-December||Refer to offer notification|

-While you can apply after November 30 for most programs, the following programs require the receipt of a complete application by specific dates:
+The following programs require the receipt of a complete application by specific dates:

 Students are most competitive for their intended campus and/or major if they follow the schedule outlined above.
 But many of our campuses, with the exception of University Park, accept applications throughout the spring and summer and notify applicants of their admission on a rolling basis.
 Contact your campus of interest to inquire about applying.

 The Schreyer Honors College requires the completion of a supplemental application in addition to the Penn State Undergraduate Admissions application.

 The important application and notification dates for applications to the Schreyer Honors College are:

 |Term||Priority Filing Date||Interview Deadline for Priority Applicants||Final Application Deadline||Decisions Announced|